Darrell’s Donuts: A Tale of Two Brothers; Drama (?) on the Ohio Donut Trail

 In the pre Donut Trail days, there was only one donutery that mattered to me.
 Donald’s Donuts in Zanesville (circa 2010).
 My job at the time took me to Zanesville every few months.
 I often had a few minutes between appointments and Donald’s was always in between point A and point B. There was nothing else of notice in the realm of food along my route.
 Donald’s old, lime green sign lured me in.
 My expectations were low.
 I was wooed on my first bite and soon hailed Donald’s as the best in the state.
 While my donut horizons expanded widely with my waistline since then, I still believe Donald’s is easily in the top five, if not the top three in the Buckeye state.
 Donald’s kindled an interest in donuts and a belief they could be good.

 Darrell’s does not look like much from the outside.
 This place blends together with other shops in a small strip mall.
 On the inside, it is homey and is bathed in Americanness.
-The woman behind the counter was as friendly as she could be and was happy to answer all types of questions about the Donald and Darrell connection.
+The woman behind the counter was as friendly as she could be and was happy to answer all types of questions about the Donald and Darrell connection (which later turned out to not quite be completely accurate).

 1 N Maysville Ave